 Change Management Seminar

-- Learn new methods for motivating others, engaging teams, and leveraging innovation and networks; and
+- Learn new methods for motivating others, engaging teams, and leveraging resources and networks

-- Think through a potential change initiative at your congregation and work in small groups, guided by faculty, to consider the necessary steps to successfully implement your particular change initiative.
+- Think through a potential change initiative in your ministry setting and consider the necessary steps for successful implementation

-Rev. Dr. Reginald Blount is the Assistant Professor of Formation, Youth, and Culture and is the Director of the Young Adult Initiative at Garrett-Evangelical Theological Seminary.
-He also serves at the Pastor at Arnett Chapel AME in Chicago.
+Rev. Dr. Reginald Blount is the Murray H. Leiffer Associate Professor of Formation, Leadership, and Culture and Director of the Center for the Church and the Black Experience at Garrett-Evangelical Theological Seminary.
+He also serves as the pastor at Arnett Chapel AME in Chicago.
 Blount has spoken nationally and internationally at numerous conferences and workshops helping faith communities envision new and creative ways to minister to, with, and on behalf of young people.
-Blount earned his Ph.D. from Garrett-Evangelical and Northwestern University's joint program in religious and theological studies, focusing on the areas of Christian education and youth ministry.
+Blount earned his Ph.D. from Garrett-Evangelical and Northwestern University’s joint program in religious and theological studies, focusing on the areas of Christian education and youth ministry.
 He received his M.Div. from Candler School of Theology.

 Garrett-Evangelical Theological Seminary